ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 	- Each player puts all cards from their channel zone on the top and/or bottom of their deck in any order/combination (not revealed to other players).
 	- Players draw up to their maximum hand size.
 ---
-## Playing Cards
-To play a card, you must meet it's source requirement and pay it's costs.
-The card is then put onto dream, and priority is given to your opponent to either respond to it with their own card, or pass.
-Any new cards put into dream are put on top of other cards already there.
-Once both players pass, all cards in dream (unresolved cards) are resolved in order of top to bottom.
-When resolving, units, claims, and items are put onto the board, and spells are put into memory.
-To reiterate, you pay a cards cost to play it, and only when it is resolved it does it's effect and/or enters play.
-When all cards are resolved, and the player who did not begin the stack (placed the first card in dream) becomes the active player.

-Cards with a given speed number can only be played if there are that many or fewer cards and/or abilities currently in dream.
-You may however pay 3 life per number accelerated to speed up your card and be able to play it in response to other cards.
-- Note: if there are no cards currently in dream, cards with negative speed values may be played without needing to be accelerated.

-Cards may have one or more source requirements, indicating how many cards of that source you must have total/combined among your channeled and allied claims of that source in play.
-If you do not meet the source requirement, you cannot play the card.

-Notes on timing and dream:
-- All `<speed%>` (infinite speed) speed effects are resolved before any others, cannot be responded to by any player, and do not affect who has priority.
-- All effects trigger simultaneously are put into dream all at once, from top to bottom in order of:
-	- Effects from the first player in the round above effects from other players.
-	- Top to bottom: Cards on the left side of a players board to cards on the right side of their board board (units, then items, then claims).
-- All combat strikes are processed left to right (from the attacker's pov).
-All new cards arrive in play on the right side of their area.
-Attacking and blocking does rearrange unit order, and at end of combat all attacking/blocking units return to the main play area on the left side, in the same arrangement they were in combat.
-- If during dream effect resolution one or more new cards or effects are put into dream that are not at `<speed%>` speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.
----
 ## Round Phases
 1. Pre round
 	1. Each player gets 1 energy for each of their energy counters.